nikolaihg/Experis-Codecool-Team-Project/README.md

 # Codecool bootcamp Jan-Feb 2026
 Goal: Develop a fullstack data-driven application with .NET, React, PostgreSQL
-Development is done with in an aglie style with 4 planned sprints and a linked github project page for this specific repo: [Experis-Codecool-team-project](https://github.com/users/nikolaihg/projects/2)
+Development is done in an agile style with 4 planned sprints and a linked github project page for this specific repo: [Experis-Codecool-team-project](https://github.com/users/nikolaihg/projects/2)

 ## Getting Started
 ### Prerequisites